frictionlessdata/datapackage/json-table-schema/index.md

 The field contains boolean (true/false) data.

-Boolean values can be indicated with the following strings:
+Boolean values can be indicated with the following strings (case-insensitive so, for example, "Y" and "y" are both acceptable):

 * **true**: 'yes', 'y', 'true', 't', '1'
 * **false**: 'no', 'n', 'false', 'f', '0'